jaywad/JaywadPortfolio/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+> This is a Ruby on Rails 5 application that allows users to create their own portfolios.

-Things you may want to cover:
+### Things you may want to cover:

 * Ruby version